NT Feed In Tariff Information

 For a long time, the Northern Territory was the best place in Australia to install rooftop solar.
 This was thanks to high levels of sunshine and the NT having the last remaining generous feed-in tariffs for new installations.

-This came to an end on April 5, 2020, when the Northern Territory Government announced a new standard Feed-in Tariff (FiT) of 9.13 cents per kWh was to apply to all new business and residential solar installations up to 30kW capacity.
-Existing installations were to keep the previous rate for a while – but more on this below.
+But on April 5, 2020, the Northern Territory Government announced this would be coming to an end and a new standard Feed-in Tariff (FiT) of 9.13 cents per kWh was to apply to all new business and residential solar installations up to 30kW capacity.

-But there’s still plenty of sunshine, so solar is still certainly worth it in NT.
-However, the payback period will now be longer.
+This is good compared to what most Australians receive and, as there’s plenty of sunshine, solar is still certainly worth it in NT.

 The “Premium” Feed-in Tariff